dauparas/website/content/home/links.md

 +++
 # Recent and Upcoming Talks widget.
-widget = "talks"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "custom"  # Do not modify this line! active = false  # Activate this widget? true/false

-title = "New"
+title = "Links"
 subtitle = ""

 # Order that this section will appear in.